jvermeir/ShoppingList/README.md

 # ShoppingList

 Shopping list is a vehicle to teach myself Scala.
+And React.
 It also serves a real purpose because it is supposed to generate shopping lists optimized for the super market I visit each week.
 There have been several incarnations of this program: a Oracle Forms version (lost in the mists of time, this is probably a good thing), a Drools version (worked, but was too ambitious because it tried to magically generate a menu as well as a shopping list) and a couple of Scala versions that tried to support natural language to specify recipes.